 Ornamentation of the 1870 hairstyles occurred at the front with bows universally worn at the time so that “no lady appears to fancy that her toilet is complete without one.”
 The bows often matched a woman’s dress and were made from wide ribbon with two loops, and arranged precisely as Alsatian women wore them.
 Sometimes the four-looped bows were narrower, but women found these four-looped bows “neither so pretty, nor so stylish-looking [as the more fashionable and wider two-looped bows].”

 To create the new braided fashions of 1870, the hair was divided into thick curls, large plaits, or rippling waves with it falling low at the neck.
-Long switches of slightly crimped hair, in two massive plaits was also exceedingly popular and shown in the illustration at the left.
+Long switches of slightly crimped hair, in two massive plaits was also exceedingly popular and shown below.
 The plaits were attached to a comb that was placed forward on the head and were “long enough to extend straight back to the nape of the neck.”

 To ensure the coiffure was stylish, it was noted that “this coiffure must be narrow, not extending beyond the natural width of the head.
 The braids must not taper, but be of the same width their entire length, [and they] must set closely to the head and be turned under squarely below.”
 Additionally, the hair was usually brushed back smoothly from the temples and sides of the face.

-The styles shown at the left were also noted as being acceptable for home or on the street but were not to be worn for full dress.
+The styles shown below were also noted to be acceptable for home or on the street but were not to be worn for full dress.
 For full dress, a woman needed to add “a few flowing curls … mingled with the braided tresses, and a single rose, or a coronet … placed in front.”
 If afternoon wear was needed, a woman added, “a tiny bow of bright-colored ribbon on the left side of the braids, or a band of narrow ribbon around the head, with a bow on top, and flowing ends behind.”

 The hairstyles for March resembled early fashions of the last century with hairstyles resembling those “worn during the Regency and the end of Louis XIV’s reign.”
 The hair was waved in front with small curls, and at the top of the head, waved hair was mixed with ringlets in tier upon tier, and then worn long at the back.
 Hairstyle height also depended on the shape of a woman’s face and was arranged accordingly.